Distributed MIMO Networks with Rotary ULAs for Indoor Scenarios under Rician Fading: Optimal Angular Positions of the RULAs

-The optimal rotations of the RULAs $\theta_q\,;\forall q\in\{1,\ldots,Q\},$ are jointly computed by the CPU as a function of $\hat{\textbf{p}}_k,\;\forall k\in\{1,\ldots,K\}$.
+where $f(\cdot)$ is the objective function to be maximized.
 Owing to the large number of variables to be jointly optimized and the high non-linearity of this problem, it is solved using particle swarm optimization (PSO), which will be presented in the next subsection.